percona/grafana-dashboards/README.md

 ## Grafana dashboards for measuring MySQL performance with Prometheus

 This is a set of Grafana dashboards for MySQL and system monitoring to be used with Prometheus datasource.
-The dashboards rely on `alias` label in the Prometheus config and depend from the small patch applied on Grafana.
+The dashboards rely on the small patch applied on Grafana.

  * Cross Server Graphs
  * Disk Performance (Grafana 3.0+)